richard-haley/richard-haley.github.io/_posts/2024-09-24-ethical-dilemna.markdown

-This didn’t mean a lot before the development of the *Application Tracking System” software line.
+This didn’t mean a lot before the development of *Application Tracking System* software.
 It scans applications with a completely artificial eye.
 A human would look at my resume and have questions, but a computer simply rejects it.